CodeIntelli/Typescript/5. Typed Object In TypeScript/README.md

-# Types in TypeScript
+# Object in TypeScript

-- the types are similarly like we are using in c, C++.
-So types are Data Type
+- Default typed object
+- update property
+- add new Property
+- define custom type for object
+- use any with object

 ## Installing TypeScript